What happens if your child does not meet their IEP goals?

 An IEP goal that is not met gives me lots of information.
 It tells me three things.

 - Perhaps that goal was inappropriate for the child.

-- The goal was chosen based upon faulty or incomplete data.
+- The goal was chosen based on faulty or incomplete data.

 - Supports and services that are in place to help the child achieve that goal are either insufficient or not being administered with fidelity.